 - Hardware wallets

-Hardware wallets are offline (aka cold storage) and are the most secure types of wallets available.
+Hardware wallets are offline (aka cold storage) and are the most secure type of wallet.
 They can be a bit expensive compared to software wallets.

-You can also simply print off your private and public keys and corresponding QR codes on paper and store it in a safe place.
+You can also simply print off your private and public keys and corresponding QR codes on paper and store them safely.

 Is Bitcoin Trading Legal in Canada?